-- Rich Sheibley (U.S. Geological Survey (USGS)) and Curtis DeGasperi (King County (KC)) presented preliminary findings on differences in conditions between Puget lowland streams in the urban area and outside the urban area. - Ecology's Debby Sargeant (formerly BEACH coordinator) presented on the bacteria data compilation project findings at the SAM Symposium.
+- Rich Sheibley (U.S. Geological Survey (USGS)) and Curtis DeGasperi (King County, or KC) presented preliminary findings on differences in conditions between Puget lowland streams in the urban area and outside the urban area. - Ecology's Debby Sargeant (formerly BEACH coordinator) presented on the bacteria data compilation project findings.
 BEACH is the shared Ecology and Dept. of Health Beach Environmental Assessment, Communication, and Health Program (website).
-Recommendations are to evaluate if a stormwater bacteria program is needed and if so coordinate with BEACH and the Dept. of Health shellfish program on sites with ongoing stormwater sources. - Jennifer Lanksbury (WDFW) presented urban nearshore mussel contaminant findings at the SAM Symposium. - Bob Black (USGS) gave a status update on the urban nearshore sediment project at the SAM Symposium.
+Recommendations are to evaluate if a stormwater bacteria program is needed and if so coordinate with BEACH and the Dept. of Health shellfish program on sites with ongoing stormwater sources. - Jennifer Lanksbury (WDFW) presented urban nearshore mussel contaminant findings. - Bob Black (USGS) gave a status update on the urban nearshore sediment project.